• Skip to primary navigation

 • Preheat oven to 350 degrees.

-• Spray three 9 inch cake pans with baking spray.
+• Spray three 9 inch cake pans with baking spray or grease each pan.
 Set aside.

 • In a large bowl, shift together the dry ingredients for the cake.
 (I usually use my blender mixing bowl for this part to decrease how many dishes I use.)